Lower Saint Lawrence / Reford Gardens

 Bénédicte de Foucaud

-Bénédicte de Foucaud is the director of the Peony Conservatory, located in the moat of Château de Sourches in Saint-Symphorien, in the Pays de la Loire region of France.
+Bénédicte de Foucaud is the director of the Conservatoire de la pivoine, located in the moat of Château de Sourches in Saint-Symphorien, in the Pays de la Loire region of France.
 She oversees an extraordinary collection of more than 5,000 historic and modern peony varieties, one of the largest in the world.
-Passionate about preserving and promoting peonies, she shares her expertise through lectures and her book series, « Peonies: History and Cultivars ».
+Passionate about preserving and promoting peonies, she shares her expertise through lectures and her book series, « Les pivoines : Histoire et cultivars ».
 Bénédicte is known for her educational approach and her ability to convey her love of peonies to a wide audience.

 Benedicte de Foucaud